KristianDamPedersen/openKU-ML22/1st-semester/MatIntroNat/Complex numbers.md

 ## Polynomial division algorithm.
 Divide $3x^3+2x^2+5x-4$ by $x-3$
-Set c = 3 as it is the coefficient that is divided by Extract coefficients of the polynomial, in the case it is 3, 2, 5, -4
+Set c = 3 as it is the coefficient that is divided by
+Extract coefficients of the polynomial, in this case, it is 3, 2, 5, -4
 | 3 	|   	|   	|   	|   	|
 |---	|---	|---	|---	|---	|
 |   	| 3 	| 2 	| 5 	| -4 	|